Media Library Widget

 The following example instantiates the Media Library widget and prepares it for Alice Wonderlin

-button is created.
-The widget will enable this user to select up to 8 media assets.
-The data for each of the selected assets is displayed in the console log.
+product environment, and then opens the widget as a modal dialog.
+No button is created this time and the user can select up to 8 media assets, with the data for each of the selected assets displayed in the console log.